cnwanneka/weather-dashboard/README.md

 The user is also able to see the weather conditions over the next five days for that city.

 It was challenging and interesting having to design this application.
 I had some difficulties while designing the application and I got some tips and guidance from the teaching assistants.
+This helped me with a solution.

 URL of the application: https://cnwanneka.github.io/weather-dashboard/